codedragon/stacktrace/slides.md

 ```

 ## In this case, the error did not show up until after the step that caused it.
-## This makes for more difficult troubleshooting.
+## This makes for more difficult troubleshooting for code, and sometimes cakes.